 London SE1 3HX

 His debut play Guy was produced at London's Pleasance Theatre in 2006, directed by Michael Fentiman.
-Union premiered at Edinburgh's Royal Lyceum Theatre in 2014, directed by Mark Thomson, and is published by Playdead Press.
+Union premiered at Edinburgh's Lyceum Theatre in 2014, directed by Mark Thomson, and is published by Playdead Press.
 Neither God Nor Angel played in 2016 at Oran Mor / Traverse, directed by Ryan Alexander Dewar.
-Tim was 1 of 5 writers who created The Sunnyside Centre for Village Pub Theatre in 2017, directed by Caitlin Skinner.
-A War Of Two Halves (co-written with Paul Beeson) played at Tynecastle Park football stadium for Edinburgh Fringe in 2018, directed by Bruce Strachan.
+Tim was one of five writers who created The Sunnyside Centre for Village Pub Theatre in 2017, directed by Caitlin Skinner.
+A War Of Two Halves (co-written with Paul Beeson) played at Tynecastle Park football stadium at the Edinburgh Fringe in 2018 and Edinburgh Fringe 2019, directed by Bruce Strachan.

-Rehearsed readings include Pax Caledonia for the Lyceum; Hell's Teeth at the CCA, directed by Alyson Woodhouse; Hand Over Fist, directed by Caitlin Skinner, and Book Club, directed by Sarah Farrell, at Village Pub Theatre.
+Rehearsed readings include Pax Caledonia for the Lyceum; Hell's Teeth at the CCA, directed by Alyson Woodhouse (a development facilitated by Playwrights Studio); Hand Over Fist, directed by Caitlin Skinner and Book Club, directed by Sarah Farrell, at Village Pub Theatre.

 Tim set up Lyre Productions to make contemporary feature films.
 He wrote & produced The Inheritance - the award-winning indie Scottish road movie directed by Charles-Henri Belleville.
 Nominated Best UK Feature at Raindance Film Festival, The Inheritance won the Raindance Award at 2007 British Independent Film Awards, and Tim was nominated Best Producer at 2008 BAFTA Scotland New Talent Awards.
-The Inheritance played 12 film festivals and toured cinemas, and was released on DVD together with a 60 minute documentary detailing how to make a micro-budget award-winning feature.
+The Inheritance played 12 film festivals and toured cinemas throughout the UK, and was released on DVD partnered by a 60 minute making-of documentary.

 Tim wrote, produced & directed Lyre's second feature film The Space Between - an Edinburgh love story and redemption tale.
-The film premiered at Edinburgh's Filmhouse in 2011, played at the Scottish Mental Health Arts & Film Festival and Shetland Film Festival, and toured Scotland & the UK until 2014, completing 57 screenings.
+The film premiered at Edinburgh's Filmhouse in 2011, played at the Scottish Mental Health Arts Festival and Shetland Film Festival, and toured Scotland and the UK until 2014, completing 57 screenings.
 The Space Between is released on DVD.